Importance of Commercial Carpet Cleaning Services

 Many shampooing processes today involve applying a foaming agent that is brushed into the carpet fibers.
 This is used in conjunction with wet vacuuming that removes the shampoo and lifts the dirt.
 Some cleaning products must be diluted with water.

 Based on the specific type of carpet, cleaning solutions may vary.
-Multi-purpose products exist that function as a spot remover at full strength and can be diluted for general carpet cleaning.
-Always adhere to manufacturer specifications before using any cleaning products on commercial carpeting.
+Multi-purpose products exist that function as spot removers at full strength and can be diluted for general carpet cleaning.

 Often the best initial line of defense to keep carpeted areas clean is the placement of mats or other carpet protector options.

 Why Professional Carpet Cleaning Is Necessary

 The carpeting in a commercial environment may be used for aesthetics, reducing slip-and-falls, minimizing noise, and more.
 Having the carpeting professionally cleaned is critical for prolonging the life of the material and for ensuring its appearance.
 Many potential variables will impact a professional cleaning strategy including foot traffic, exposure to the environment, type of carpet, etc.

 The Carpet and Rug Institute’s (CRI) standards for commercial carpet cleaning are one of the commonly referenced guides.
 The CRI standards are largely based on industry experience, educational research and laboratory testing, and manufacturer data and information.
 The CRI is considered to be among the chief resources for buyers, sellers, and installers.